To find your way around, please roll over

 HISTORIAN CALLS SHAPERS OF THE 80S “INVALUABLE”

-❏ Shapers of the 80s is declared an “invaluable website” by historian Dominic Sandbrook, author of the rich new cultural analysis, Seasons in the Sun: The Battle for Britain, 1974–1979.
-We report how Sandbrook gives generous credit to key influencers on youth culture.
-His unstuffy combination of high and low life energised the BBC2 series The Seventies aired in 2012.
+❏ Shapers of the 80s was declared an “invaluable website” in 2012 by historian Dominic Sandbrook, author of the rich new cultural analysis, Seasons in the Sun: The Battle for Britain, 1974–1979.
+We report how Sandbrook gives generous credit in his book to key influencers on youth culture.
+His unstuffy combination of high and low life also energised the BBC2 series The Seventies aired in 2012.

 ❏ Elsewhere at Shapers of the 80s, telly don Simon Schama succinctly expresses why we should document the “irreverent freedom” that is a special aspect of life in Britain.